ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-This adds a simple trigger collider volume that when a controller enters will enable the rigidbody on the controller.
+Provides a simple trigger collider volume that when a controller enters will enable the rigidbody on the controller.

-The prefab game object should be placed in the scene where another interactable game object (such as a button control) is located to turn the controller rigidbody on at the appropriate time for interaction with the control without needing to manually activate by pressing the grab.
+**Prefab Usage:**

-If the prefab is placed as a child of the target interactable game object then the collider volume on the prefab will trigger collisions on the interactable object.
+* Place the `VRTK/Prefabs/ControllerRigidbodyActivator` prefab in the scene at the location where the controller rigidbody should be automatically activated.

-The sphere collider on the prefab can have the radius adjusted to determine how close the controller needs to be to the object before the rigidbody is activated.
+* The prefab contains a default sphere collider to determine ths collision, this collider component can be customised in the inspector or can be replaced with another collider component (set to `Is Trigger`).

-It's also possible to replace the sphere trigger collider with an alternative trigger collider for customised collision detection.
+> If the prefab is placed as a child of the target interactable game object then the collider volume on the prefab will trigger collisions on the interactable object.

 ### Inspector Parameters